 The Victorian Government is committed to protecting the long-term future of agricultural land in Melbourne’s green wedges and keeping farms on our urban fringes working and producing for generations to come.
 Some of Victoria’s most productive agricultural land is within 100 km of central Melbourne.
 In 2015-16 the region grew 10 per cent of Victoria’s agricultural produce, including 59 per cent of vegetables.

 Protecting the significant features and assets found in these areas is important for ongoing environmental, economic, cultural and health and wellbeing outcomes.

 Proximity to Melbourne, the rapid pace of growth and change, and the range of other land uses competing for space make these areas some of the most contested in the state.
 Beautiful and scenic rural landscapes near Melbourne are an attractive location for urban development and rural living.
 These urban uses compete with agriculture, resulting in the permanent loss of agricultural land and associated businesses.

 Robust planning controls are needed to maintain the benefits provided by green wedge and peri-urban areas and manage land use to support long term agricultural use that serves the needs of Melbourne’s growing population.

 Consultation on improving planning for Melbourne’s green wedges and agricultural land

 In 2019 we engaged with farmers, community members, industry, local government and stakeholders to test criteria for protecting agricultural land around Melbourne.
 You can read the consultation findings report here.

 We have considered your feedback and have developed planning options to deliver lasting protection of agricultural land and guide decision-making in our green wedges.

-These options are outlined in a consultation paper, which will be available to download on this page when the public engagement launches.
+These options are outlined in a consultation paper, which will be available to download on this page when the public consultation launches.